segmentio/segment-docs/src/connections/storage/databricks-delta-lake/databricks-delta-lake-azure.md

 8. Click **+ Select members**, then search for and select "Segment Storage Destinations".
 9. Click **Review + assign**.

-### Step 4: Add the Segment Storage Destinations service pricipal to the account/workspace
+### Step 4: Add the Segment Storage Destinations service principal to the account/workspace

 This step allows Segment to access your workspace.
-1. Follow the Databricks [guide](https://learn.microsoft.com/en-us/azure/databricks/administration-guide/users-groups/service-principals#add-service-principals-to-your-account-using-the-account-console){:target="_blank"} for adding a service principal using the account console.
+1. Follow the Databricks guide for [adding a service principal](https://learn.microsoft.com/en-us/azure/databricks/administration-guide/users-groups/service-principals#add-service-principals-to-your-account-using-the-account-console){:target="_blank"} using the account console.
 - Segment recommends using "Segment Storage Destinations" for the name, though any identifier is allowed.
 - For the **UUID** enter `fffa5b05-1da5-4599-8360-cc2684bcdefb`.
 - Segment doesn't require Account admin access.